Best General Liability Insurance Companies for Small Businesses in Ohio

 Simply Business customers rank their buying experience well.
 It's an online broker that aggregates quotes from multiple general liability carriers into a single application.
 Google Reviews from Ohio businesses mention receiving three to five quotes at once; one Columbus retailer noted it saved time getting quotes from Hiscox, Chubb and others.
 Because Simply Business brokers policies rather than writing them directly, policy management and claims experience depend on the underlying carrier selected.

-Coverage options, sublimits and endorsement availability vary by carrier in Simply Business's network, which creates less consistency than a direct carrier relationship.
-Simply Business ranks first for tech and IT businesses in Ohio at 22% savings, but saves only 3% on average for most small businesses, at $107 monthly.
+Coverage options, sublimits and endorsement availability vary by carrier across Simply Business's network, giving it less consistency than a direct carrier relationship.
+Simply Business is first for tech and IT businesses in Ohio at 22% savings but averages only 3% savings across most small businesses, at $107 a month.

 Where Simply Business performs best: